dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 136 - almost perfect!
-Current Cycle 135 - more great progress keep it up this DCE is feeling like the real deal!
+Cycle 135 - more great progress keep it up this DCE is feeling like the real deal!
 Cycle 134 - two tiny issues and a rethink on the approach to .gitignore Cycle 133 - `Generate prompt.md` doesnt work (the initial one during onboarding seems to work, they both basically do the same)
 Cycle 132 - still responses arent retained and are getting lost